cockroachlabs/workshop_labs/query-optimization/README.md

 Time: 270ms total (execution 269ms / network 1ms)
 ```

 Bingo!
-You can find more info about `AS OF SYSTEM TIME` in the [docs](https://www.cockroachlabs.com/docs/v20.1/as-of-system-time.html).
+You can find more info about reading historical snapshot data using `AS OF SYSTEM TIME` in [here](https://www.cockroachlabs.com/docs/v20.1/as-of-system-time.html).

 ## Lab 4 - Query Troubleshooting

 Connect to the Admin UI at <http://localhost:8080>.
+We are going to cover how to Monitor and Analyse our CockroachDB cluster.
+You can find the [Overview](https://www.cockroachlabs.com/docs/stable/admin-ui-overview.html) page a great place to start to learn more about it.

 From the Admin UI you can gain a lot of information related to your database: size, number of tables, vie the `CREATE TABLE` statements, table ranges and columns, etc.